-Figure 12: Sea surface temperature (oC) at 02:00 GMT on 25 February, 1987, from ERA5 reanalysis.
+Figure 12: Sea surface temperature (oC) at 02:00 UTC on 25 February, 1987, from ERA5 reanalysis.
 Dark blue areas denote regions of sea ice.
 From ERA-5 reanalyses.

 The evolution of the field is shown in the bottom row of Figure 13.
 The potential intensity increases rapidly south of Svalbard as the cut-off cyclone moves out over open water.
+(The secondary region of high potential intensity, poleward of Siberia, is meaningless as this region is covered with sea ice.)

-Under these conditions, almost all the surface flux that drives the cyclop is in the form of sensible, rather than latent heat flux, and the background state has a nearly dry (rather than moist) adiabatic lapse rate.
+Under these conditions, most of the surface flux that drives the cyclop is in the form of sensible, rather than latent heat flux, and the background state has a nearly dry (rather than moist) adiabatic lapse rate.
 As shown by Cronin and Chavas (2019) and Velez-Pardo and Cronin (2023), surface flux-driven cyclones can develop in perfectly dry convecting environments, though they generally reach smaller fractions of their potential intensity and lack the long tail of the radial profile of azimuthal winds that is a consequence of the dry stratification resulting from background moist convection (Chavas and Emanuel, 2014).
 They also have larger eyes relative to their overall diameters.
 Given the low temperatures at which they occur, polar lows may be as close to the Cronin-Chavas dry limit as one might expect to see in Earth’s climate.